ststefa/terrasplunk/README.md

 You might want to install the `openstack` and `aws` commandline clients.
 This is not strictly a requirement.
 It's just handy for debugging if you prefer typing over clicking.
 Start at <https://docs.openstack.org/python-openstackclient/> and <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html> if you don't know how to do that.

 Some of the support scripts use Amazons `boto3` python code so make sure that it's installed.
-It is available through `pip` (`pip3 install boto3`).
+It is available through `pip3`.
+To check whether it's already installed use `pip3 list`.
+If it's not installed you can run `sudo pip3 install boto3`.

 Next, setup your cloud credentials.
 The terraform state is kept on AWS S3.
 The infrastructure is built on OTC.
-Hence you need access to both cloud providers.
+Hence you need access to both of these cloud providers.

 For AWS, the code assumes a profile named **sbb-splunk** in your `~/.aws/credentials` like this: